 Where can I use contactless payment?

-All our pay points across the airport supports contactless payment.
+All our pay points across the airport support contactless payment.
 Please to use contactless payment where possible.

 Are shops and restaurants open as usual?

-Our restaurants and shops are selling essential items and are open on reduced trading hours, prioritised around the flight schedule of each day.
+Our restaurants and shops are open on reduced trading hours, prioritised around the departing flight schedule of each day.